bnb-chain/greenfield-whitepaper/part3.md

 - If the NetFlow rate is negative, the associated amount of BNB will be reserved in a buffer balance.
 It is used to avoid the dynamic balance becoming negative.
-When the dynamic balance becomes under the threshold, the account will be liquidated.
+When the dynamic balance becomes under the threshold, the account will be forced settled.

 - CRUD Timestamp will become the current timestamp.